Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Bayesian Renewal Hypothesis Evaluation

 While $\BF_{a,\bar{a}}(\cz)$ given by \eqref{eq:bayes_factor} provides a measure of the plausibility of one hypothesis with respect to another, computing this quantity may present an enormous computational cost as the sum over $\cT_L$ involves a doubly exponential number of terms.
 In fact, even the normalizing constant of the tree prior distribution $\zeta(h,L)$ is intractable in the general case for moderate values $L$, hindering the evaluation of the model evidence $\cE(\cz; h)$.

-Previous works like the Context Tree Weighting (CTW) algorithm from \citet{willems1995context} uses similar ideas to compute the marginal likelihood and their weighting of context trees corresponds to a very specific choice of prior distributions for $h(\tau)$ such that \eqref{eq:evidence} can be computed recursively based on the nodes of the maximal tree rather than every subtree.
-However, CTW is not suitable for our purposes since we are aiming to compute \eqref{eq:evidence} for arbitrary prior distributions.
+Previous algorithms proposed in the literature that use similar ideas to compute the marginal likelihood, like the Context Tree Weighting (CTW) algorithm from \citet{willems1995context}, are not suitable for our purposes.
+While we are aiming to compute \eqref{eq:evidence} for an arbitrary prior, their weighting of context trees correspond to a very specific choice of prior distributions as $h(\tau)$ such that \eqref{eq:evidence} can be computed recursively based on the nodes of the maximal tree rather than every subtree.
+To overcome this difficulty, we consider the Partial Bayes Factor (PBF) described in \citet{o1995fractional} as an alternative approach for model comparison.